elad/openbsd-apu2/README.md

 This is a writeup on getting OpenBSD running on PC Engines APU2.

+Motivation: I chose OpenBSD because I have a few ideas for building a router that protects IoT-rich networks.
+OpenBSD's combination of proactive security and a clean networking stack made it possible to quickly implement a proof-of-concept.
+If anyone's interested in working on such a project, contact me. :)

 Note: Some of the steps require downloading software.
 Whenever possible, verify checksums of such software or better yet, download it from a well-known repository.
 Remember [Reflections on Trusting Trust](https://www.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf)!

 ## Hardware